leroykayanda/node-app/README.md

 ## Pipeline
 We use Github Actions.

-*deploy-app.yaml*
+*deploy-app.yml*
 It has 2 re-usable workflows.

-*deploy-infra.yaml* - Uses terraform to deploy the infrastructure.
+*build-app.yml* - This builds the app image and pushes it to ECR.
-*deploy-app.yaml* - This builds the app and deploys it to ECS fargate once the infra has been deployed.
+*deploy-infra.yml* - Uses terraform to deploy the infrastructure.

 ## Prometheus
 We use the **prom-client** client library for Node.js to expose the default node metrics to a prometheus server.
 The prometheus server will scrape the /metrics endpoint every 5s for default Node metrics e.g nodejs_external_memory_bytes